National Merit Scholarship requirements 2022-2023

 National Merit Scholarships GPA requirements

 Students who are National Merit Semi-finalists and Finalists are extremely serious with their academics.
-This is because of the demand by the National Merit Scholarship Board with regards to becoming semifinalists and finaliss.
-The scholarship programs demands that a student must maintain a 3.5 or higher GPA to qualify.
+This is because of the demand by the National Merit Scholarship Board with regard to becoming semifinalists and finalists.
+The scholarship program demands that a student must maintain a 3.5 or higher GPA to qualify.

 The student will also have to maintain the GPA level through his or her four years in school.